USC&GS Fathomer (1904): 15 August 1936 Typhoon

-During her years of service in the Philippines, Fathomer rode out many typhoons, but her most famous survival story was during a typhoon which struck in August 1936 while she was under the command of Robert Francis Anthony Studds, a future Director of the Coast and Geodetic Survey.
+During her years of service in the Philippines, Fathomer rode out many typhoons, but her most famous survival story was during a typhoon which struck in August 1936 while she was under the command of Robert Francis Anthony Studds, a future Director of the U.S. Coast and Geodetic Survey.
 With only a few days left to conclude the season's work on northeast Luzon, she was forced on 9 August 1936 to suspend hydrographic survey operations and seek shelter in Port San Vicente as a typhoon approached the area; it passed about 50 nmi from Fathomer's position on 11 August.
 On 12 August she attempted to return to the survey working grounds, but confused seas and a heavy swell compelled her to return to Port San Vicente.
 Plans to depart again on 13 August were cancelled when another typhoon approached.
 By 14 August it was apparent from the typhoon's track that it would strike Port San Vicente.
 That afternoon, Fathomer's crew prepared to ride out the storm, securing her gear and anchoring her in the inner harbor.

 Rain squalls associated with the typhoon arrived at Port San Vicente at about 0600 hours on 15 August 1936, and Fathomer began sending frequent weather reports to Manila.
 The weather deteriorated throughout the day, and winds reached 90 miles per hour (145 kilometers per hour) by 1730 hours; by 1905 hours winds were estimated to have reached 120 to 150 miles (193 to 242 kilometers) per hour and were creating waves six feet (1.8 meters) high even in the virtually landlocked inner harbor, so Fathomer began to operate her engines first at half-speed ahead and then at full speed ahead to try to keep from drifting.
 However, one of her anchor cables parted, and the wind and seas forced her aground on a reef at about 1925 hours, after which the wind forced her to list heavily to starboard.